jandie1505/LPServerContext/README.md

 `modules load LPServerContext`
 `modules start LPServerContext`

-## Usage
+## How it works
-The module automatically sets the `server` config option in the LuckPerms configuration file to the task name of the respective service.
+This module sets the `server` context of LuckPerms to the current task id by adding `-Dluckperms.server=<taskId>` to the jvm arguments.
-This happens before the service starts.
-This means you don't have anything to do, except **providing a LuckPerms configuration file via the Global template.
-If there is no configuration file before the start of the service, the server option will not be set!**
+You just need to install the module, everything else will be handled automatically.
+No need for configuration.